src="https://www.facebook.com/tr?id=1221358201701323&ev=PageView&noscript=1"

 Young-student-smiling-at-school

-With children and teens heading back to school, it’s a good time to prioritize sleep as people adjust to new schedules.
-Positive sleep health can help improve academic performance and reduce stress.
+With children and teens heading back to school, it’s a good time to prioritize sleep as we adjust to new schedules.
+Good sleep health can help improve mood, attention, academic performance, and reduce stress.

 • Children: Preschoolers (3-5 years) 10 to 13 hours